Battle of Benburb: Background

-The battle
+Battle

 Monro had assumed that O'Neill would try to avoid his army and had his soldiers march 24 kilometres to intercept the Irish force at Benburb, in modern south Tyrone.
 Gerard Hayes-McCoy wrote, "many of them must have been close to exhaustion before the battle began".
 Monro's men drew up with their backs to the River Blackwater, facing O'Neill's troops who were positioned on a rise.

 The battle began with Monro's artillery firing on the Irish position, but without causing many casualties.
 Monro's cavalry then charged the Irish infantry, but were unable to break the Confederates' pike and musket formation.
 When this attack had failed, O'Neill ordered his infantry to advance, pushing Monro's forces back into a loop of the river by the push of pike.
-It was noted that the Irish pikes had longer shafts and narrower heads than those of their opponents, meaning that they outreached them and were "better to pierce".
+It was noted that the Scottish pikes had shorter shafts and broader, larger heads than those of their opponents, meaning that they were outreached by the Irish.
 At this point, the fatigue of Monro's troops was apparent as they were gradually pushed back until their formation collapsed in on itself.
 The Confederate infantry under Rory Maguire then broke Monro's disordered formation with a musket volley at point-blank range and fell in amongst them with swords and scians (Irish long knives).
 Monro and his cavalry fled the scene, as, shortly after, did his infantry.
 A great many of them were cut down or drowned in the ensuing pursuit.
 Monro's losses were estimated to be between 2,000 and 3,000 men, killed or wounded; the Irish casualties were estimated to be 300.

 O'Neill's victory meant that the Covenanters were no longer a threat to the Confederates, but they remained encamped around Carrickfergus for the rest of the war.
 O'Neill did not follow up his victory but took his army south to intervene in the politics of the Irish Confederation.
-In particular, he wanted to make sure that the treaty the Supreme Council of the Confederates had signed with the English Royalists would not be ratified.
+In particular, he wanted to dissuade those who favoured peace with the English Royalists.

 The battle is commemorated in the ballad "The Battle of Benburb".